Usually, there are two types of multi-tenancy. We support both of them.

 Note 2 If you use the Product Fruits testing Chrome extension, the Product Fruits content will load only on the Application URL.
 Domain-based multi-tenancy is not supported through the extension, you must do the standard JS snippet installation.

 URL-based tenancy means that you distinguish users by a parameter in the URL path.
 For example:

-All tours except tours and hints will work without further configuration.
+All onboarding content except tours and hints will work without further configuration.